AndrewSGould/bettercompletionsmatter/README.md

 - Link it through to TA [v4]
 - Game works for 'x' bonuses [v4]

+### UHH Matchup Ideas

+Overall goal is to generate a list of 'compatability' for every player.
+Player 1 has a xx% compatability with Player 2, a xx% compatability with Player 3, etc

+- If a game is in both collections, add a point
+- After adding points for every matchup, find the highest

 ### Design Notes

 - TA ID should be primary key for Player table?